pmmp/doc.pmmp.io/source/core-permissions.rst

      - Allows the user to fast-forward time
      - N/A
    * - ``pocketmine.command.time.query``
-     - Allows the user query the time
+     - Allows the user to check the time
      - N/A
    * - ``pocketmine.command.time.set``
      - Allows the user to change the time